-- 1.2.
+1.2.
 Challenging such views, we find a Bellian inference that is false in quantum settings.
-Now from d'Espagnat (1979:158), endorsed by Bell (1980:7), we accept these principles of local realism: (i) realism regularities in observed phenomena are caused by some physical reality whose existence is independent of human observers; (ii) locality no influence of any kind can propagate superluminally; (iii) induction legitimate conclusions can be drawn from consistent observations.
+Now (please note) we accept the principles of local realism in d'Espagnat (1979:158) and endorsed by Bell (1980:7): (i) realism - regularities in observed phenomena are caused by some physical reality whose existence is independent of human observers; (ii) locality - no influence of any kind can propagate superluminally; (iii) induction - legitimate conclusions can be drawn from consistent observations.
 So this is not a dispute about differing principles.
-Rather, we show that Bell and d'Espagnat fail under (iii): ie, ignoring consistent observations re the validity of QM and Bohr's well-known insight, they draw conclusions that are quantum-incompatible in general and illegitimate under EPRB (the focus of their study). - 1.3.
-In contrast, we identify our quantum-compatible position as commonsense local realism (CLR), the union of local-causality (no causal influence propagates superluminally) and physical-realism (some physical properties change interactively).
-Then taking realism to include the view that physical reality exists and has definite properties we advance EPR's program by validating their belief:
+Rather, we show that Bell and d'Espagnat fail under (iii): ie, ignoring consistent observations re the validity of QM and Bohr's well-known insight, they draw conclusions that are quantum-incompatible in general and illegitimate under EPRB (the focus of their study).

+1.3.
+In contrast, we identify our quantum-compatible classical position as commonsense local realism (CLR), the union of local-causality (no causal influence propagates superluminally) and physical-realism (some physical properties change interactively).
+Then - taking realism to include the view that physical reality exists and has definite properties - we advance EPR's program by validating their belief: